alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 ![NaiveBayes](https://github.com/alcstat/Sentiment-Analysis-for-Persian-Text-in-R/blob/main/figures/NaiveBayes.png)<!-- -->
 (Overall Sentiments for each comment based on Naive Bayes approach)

+Naive Bayes seems to perform well enough for the discrimination task.
 The accuracy of the Naive Bayes classifier on the training dataset can be calculated as follow.

 ``` r